 - Greek Potato Salad Recipe With Garlic, Lemon, And Fresh Herbs

-- Greek Garlic And Potatoe Dip With Olive Oil
+- Greek Garlic And Potato Dip With Olive Oil

 - Traditional Greek Smoked Aubergine Dip

-Two other ways in which we consume raw Olive Oil in Greece is that of 'Ladolemono', and to drizzle our bread.
+Two other ways in which we consume raw Olive Oil in Greece are 'Ladolemono', and drizzling our bread.
 'Ladolemono' is the dressing that we add on top of our grilled meat and fish.
 Combine ⅓ of lemon with ⅔ of Extra Virgin Olive oil and whisk until it thickens.
-Then sprinkle on top of your grilled meat, fish or even your grilled veggies.
+Then sprinkle on top of your grilled meat, fish, or even your grilled veggies.